Gunpowder tea

-Gunpowder tea production dates back to the Tang Dynasty 618–907.
-It was first introduced to Taiwan in the nineteenth century.
-Gunpowder tea leaves are withered, steamed, rolled, and then dried.
-Although the individual leaves were formerly rolled by hand, today all but the highest grade gunpowder teas are rolled by machines.
-Rolling renders the leaves less susceptible to physical damage and breakage and allows them to retain more of their flavor and aroma.
+Gunpowder tea production dates back to the Tang dynasty (618–907).
+Leaves being processed into gunpowder tea are withered first, then steamed, rolled into pellet shape, and dried.
+Although the individual leaves were formerly rolled by hand, today all but the highest grades of gunpowder teas are rolled by machine.
+Rolling renders the leaves less susceptible to physical damage during packaging and storage, and allows them to retain more of their flavor and aroma.
 In addition, it allows certain types of oolong teas to be aged for decades if they are cared for by being occasionally roasted.

+The pellets are dried or "heat-fixed" by pan-firing, sometimes multiple times; this dry heating may contribute a slight smoky flavour.
+Heat-fixing is a typical part of green tea processing and stops oxidation.
+(Oxidation of green tea, which if allowed to continue would change it into oolong tea or black tea, has often been incorrectly called fermentation; fermentation is actually unique to pu'erh and "dark" teas).
+Japanese green tea processors typically stop oxidation by steaming instead of dry heating, and do not usually produce "gunpowder" style tea.

 Shiny pellets indicate that the tea is relatively fresh.
-Pellet size is also associated with quality, larger pellets being considered a mark of lower quality tea.
+Pellet size is also associated with quality, larger looser pellets being considered a mark of lower quality tea.
 High quality gunpowder tea will have small, tightly rolled pellets.
-The tea is divided into several grades using a combination of numbers and letters.
-As an example, 3505AAA is considered the highest grade while 9375 is a relatively lower grade.
+The tea is graded alphanumerically, 3505AAA being considered the highest grade while 9375 is a relatively low grade.

 Varieties

-When sold as a variety of tea, gunpowder tea has several varieties:
+There are several varieties of gunpowder tea: